 - applying for re-accreditation from 1 July 2018

 - with an accreditation expiry date on, or after, 1 January 2019

 Implementing unannounced re-accreditation audits requires some changes to the current re-accreditation process.
-The following information summarise the key changes.
+The following information summarises the key changes.

 - The reminder notice will include a date by which the provider needs to make the application for re-accreditation.

-- A compliant application is in the form approved by the Quality Agency and must include:
+- A compliant application is in the form approved by the Aged Care Quality and Safety Commission and must include: